JuliaAI/LearnAPI.jl/docs/src/index.md

 ## Methods

-LearnAPI.jl is a base interface for machine learning algorithms in which behaviour is articulated using traits.
-It has no abstract model types, apart from an optional supertype `Model`.
-It provides the following methods, dispatched on model type:
+In LearnAPI.jl a *model* is just a container for the hyper-parameters of some machine learning algorithm, and that's all.
+It does not include learned parameters.

+The following methods, dispatched on model type, are provided:

 - `fit` for regular training, overloaded if the model generalizes to new data, as in classical supervised learning